seanreed1111/sql-recipes/recipes.md

 | Renoir    |   1 | 64 |    64.0000 |
 | Van Gogh |    3 | 148 |   49.3333 |
 +----------+---------------------+-------------+---------------+
-Note that the SUMmary statements produce output only for those artists in the artist table for whom you actually have acquired paintings.
-(For example, Monet is listed in the artist table but is not present in the SUMmary because you don’t have any of his paintings yet.)
-If you want the SUMmary to include all artists, even if you have none of their paintings yet, you must use a different kind of join—specifically, an outer join:
+Note that the summary statements produce output only for those artists in the artist table for whom you actually have acquired paintings.
+(For example, Monet is listed in the artist table but is not present in the summary because you don’t have any of his paintings yet.)
+If you want the summary to include all artists, even if you have none of their paintings yet, you must use a different kind of join—specifically, an outer join:
 Joins written with the comma operator or INNER JOIN are inner joins, which means that they produce a result only for values in one table that match values in another table.
 An outer join can produce those matches as well, but also can show you which values in one table are missing FROM the other.
 Recipe 12.2 introduces outer joins.